 CONSTRUCTING THE FIM

 The Hutchins Center FIM uses quarterly data from the U.S. Commerce Department’s Bureau of Economic Analysis (BEA) to measure the contribution of fiscal policy to GDP growth.
-For a detailed discussion and derivation of the equations used to produce the FIM, see Ng and Sheiner (2019).

 The FIM for purchases is defined as the actual contribution of real government purchases to GDP less the contribution that would have prevailed if real purchases were growing with potential GDP.
 To calculate the actual contribution of real purchases to GDP, we take the growth rate of real government purchases times their share of GDP; for the counterfactual we perform the same calculation but use the growth rate of real potential GDP.